 1. Publicly traded funds

 One way to still get some exposure to SpaceX stock is to invest in publicly traded funds that hold SpaceX shares.
-For example, Destiny Tech 100 is a closed-end mutual fund that currently holds more than one-third of its portfolio in SpaceX stock via special purpose vehicles (SPVs).
-The ARK Venture Fund is another closed-end fund, in which SpaceX accounts for over 15% of its portfolio.
+For example, Destiny Tech 100 is a closed-end mutual fund that currently holds nearly one-quarter of its portfolio in SpaceX stock via special purpose vehicles (SPVs).27 The ARK Venture Fund is another closed-end fund, in which SpaceX accounts for over 11% of its portfolio.28

 These funds' performance depends in part on SpaceX stock performance, although other holdings also influence fund returns.
 Keep in mind that fees for some vehicles that hold private assets can be significantly higher compared to other types of funds.